riyans98/samta/docs/API_ENDPOINTS.md

 **Authentication**: Required (JWT)

 **Description**: Request correction on a case.
-Only District Magistrate at stage 2 can do this.
+Only District Collector/DM/SJO at stage 2 can do this.

 **Path Parameters**:
 - `case_no` (integer) — Case number